mae5357/nfl-agent/README.md

 An intelligent agent for fetching and analyzing NFL data from ESPN APIs.

+## Abstract

+## Abstract

+A toy project to demonstrait a design process for building a multi-agent system with a focus on evalutation techniques for agentic systems.
+I created a simple services that was able to predict weekly NFL matchups by iterratively reading news articles and stats from publically avalible APIs.
+I also demonstrated how I would evaluate the LLM's correctness via human-annotations and LLM-as-a-Judge.
+Although tested on a limited dataset, my model was able to predict the correct outcome for 81.2% of the games (compared to a random baseline of 50.0% and a sportsbook baseline of 62.5%).

 ## Quick Start

 Install the dependencies.
 I use uv for package management.